 Several years ago, after leaving my scientific position at AHRQ and feeling that my patient care skills had become rusty, I took a part-time job as a staff physician at a rapidly growing chain of urgent care centers.
 I thought that urgent care's relatively limited scope of practice would ease my transition back into the clinic, and though the pace was often intense, I quickly became comfortable sewing up lacerations, draining abscesses, diagnosing fractures, and fishing various objects out of ears and noses.
 All in all, it was a rewarding experience: my physician colleagues were friendly and experienced, the support staff skilled and professional, and since we stayed open from from 7 AM to 10 PM every day of the year, our walk-in patients were generally grateful to be seen.

 The problem with prioritizing continuity of care is ensuring access.
-My current practice is open until 8 PM two evenings per week and, until recently, we also saw patients on Saturday mornings.
-But none of us really like to work on Saturdays, and we recently learned that of all the primary care practices in our health system, we are the only ones who ever even try be open on that day.
+My current practice is open until 8 PM two evenings per week and, for a few years, we also saw patients on Saturday mornings.
+But none of us really like to work on Saturdays, and we recently learned that of all the primary care practices in our health system, we are the only ones who have even been open on that day.
 Further, the nature of an academic practice is that my colleagues and I are only each at the office a day or two per week, further limiting the ability of patients to see the same doctor every time.
 Can continuity of care be said to have the same value if it's only with the same office, rather than the same person?
 It's a question that needs answering, as a study from the Robert Graham Center found that an increasing proportion of Americans identify an office or facility, rather than an individual clinician, as their usual source of health care.